Account

 Tip 1: Keep detailed, separate records of income and expenses

 It may be easy to think of your vacation rental income as casual extra income.
-However, unless you qualify for an exception based on limited rental usage (see Tip 7, below), your income is taxable, so you should treat it as business income.
-That means keeping records of income received as well as keeping receipts for expenses incurred.
+However, unless you qualify for an exception based on limited rental usage (see Tip 7 below), your income is taxable, so you should treat it as business income.
+This means keeping records of income received and receipts for expenses incurred.
 These may include expenses related to marketing the property, fees paid to listing organizations, costs related to cleaning and maintenance for rental purposes, and any other costs related to your property.
 Keeping your rental income and expenses separate from your personal expenses will make tax time easier.
 Use this easy Profit and Loss Form to track income and expenses.

 Tip 2: Understand occupancy taxes